OmGaler/CronPot/k8s/README.md

 The local overlay runs from `python:3.12-slim` and mounts the local source files through a ConfigMap.
 This avoids the Docker Desktop multi-node image-loading problem where a locally built image is visible to Docker but not to Kubernetes.

-The shortest local loop is:
+Start the local overlay with:

 ```cmd
 scripts\k8s-start.cmd docs